dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa1/index.md

 ![](https://github-atom-io-herokuapp-com.global.ssl.fastly.net/assets/logo@2x-a922b71bfaf4cdc1dcf7a5ea29b92a91.png)

 🚀Install [atom](http://atom.io).
 Atom is a code editor.
 Atom is an open source, made by Github web technology written in html+css+javascript using a platform called [Electron](http://electron.atom.io/).
 Using Electron to create a desktop app is an option for the final project.
 We'll be using Atom for coding and utilizing a lot of its plugins.
+After installing and starting up Atom, run: *Atom -> Install Shell Commands* to be able to run `atom` from the commandline.

 🚀If you don't have it, install [Google Chrome](https://www.google.com/chrome/browser/desktop/).
 Why?
 Because we'll be using [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/) for debugging — more on that later.